Jose Siri Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.41).
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.47).

 © 2023 Data Skrive.
 All rights reserved.